Norwich Park and Ride

+Sites

 Thickthorn Park & Ride

-Thickthorn Park & Ride is located near Thickthorn services in Hethersett (NR9 3AU).
+Thickthorn Park & Ride is located near Thickthorn services in Hethersett (NR9 3AU), on the junction of the A47 with the A11.
 The site first opened in 2005, making it the newest Park & Ride site in Norwich.

-It has 726 car parking spaces and is the only site to open 7 days a week.
+It has 726 car parking spaces.

 Harford Park & Ride

 Harford Park & Ride is located on Ipswich Road, Norwich (NR4 6DY), and is accessed via an exit off the Harford Interchange where the A140 meets the A47.

 The site has 1088 car parking spaces, including electric vehicle charging points, cycle parking and recycle facilities.
-A car boot sale is held at the site on a Sunday, when no services are in operation.

 In 2015, First Eastern Counties began to operate service 600 which travelled between the site and Norfolk County Hall on weekday mornings and evenings.
 This service was taken over by Konectbus when the new park and ride contract began in September 2015.

 Airport Park & Ride

 Airport Park & Ride is located on Buck Courtney Crescent, next to the entrance to Norwich Airport.
-The site has 620 spaces and is open Monday to Saturday.
-The site also has facilities for recycling and electric vehicle charging.
+The site has 620 spaces and facilities for recycling and electric vehicle charging.

 Costessey Park & Ride

 Costessey Park & Ride is located next to the Royal Norfolk Showground in Costessey, Norwich.
-It has 1,100 spaces and is open Monday to Friday.
+It has 1,100 spaces.
 From September 2015, it became the only site which has no service to the City Centre at all.
-Services instead run from the site to the Norfolk and Norwich University Hospital and The University of East Anglia only.
+Services instead run from the site to the Norfolk and Norwich University Hospital and the University of East Anglia only.